B.A., B.S.Econ., summa cum laude, University of Pennsylvania

 District of Columbia Bar

 Supreme Court of the United States

 U.S. Courts of Appeals for the Second, Third, Fourth, Ninth, District of Columbia, and Federal Circuits

 U.S. District Courts for the District of Columbia and Eastern District of Pennsylvania

-Bruce, chair of the firm’s Copyright Practice, represents clients in connection with copyright litigation, music and sound recording licensing negotiations and litigation, copyright and digital content protection legislation, regulation and inter-industry activities, and copyright and trademark licensing and registration.
-He has been deeply involved in issues relating to the Internet, digital technology protection measures, and DRMs.
+Bruce serves as senior counsel to Wiley Rein LLP.
+He represents clients in connection with copyright litigation, music and sound recording licensing negotiations and litigation, copyright and digital content protection legislation, regulation and inter-industry activities, and copyright and trademark licensing and registration.
+Bruce has been deeply involved in issues relating to the Internet, digital technology protection measures, and DRMs.

 Chambers USA calls Bruce “an expert on matters relating to sound recording licensing and ISP liability” (2014) and “one of the USA’s foremost experts in copyright protection” (2012).
 It also has described him as “a renowned specialist in copyright protection and litigation matters” (2013) and commended him for his “excellent legal mind” (2014), “deep understanding of the law and business” (2011) and for being “an utterly phenomenal litigator” (2010).
 The Legal 500 US 2012 edition recommends Bruce as “one of the premier copyright lawyers in the USA.”